-The Saint John’s Bible at Saint Luke's
+Our Year with The Saint John’s Bible

-Our parish has greeted it with great enthusiasm and sense of mission.
+Our parish has greeted The Saint John’s Bible with great enthusiasm and sense of mission.
 Some of us are drawn to it by an interest in scripture, others through its art and still others as a way to bring the word to an often-skeptical secular community.

 We use and display Gospel and Acts during Sunday services and offer parishioners opportunity to view it individually and in group settings through bible study classes, lectures and the Sunday Pathways series.

 We developed an art program for the Sunday school and Confirmation classes are using the Bible in their services and study.
 In collaboration with the Darien Arts Center, we offered calligraphy and gilding workshops this past spring.